Bobby Johnstone: Hibernian

-Bobby Johnstone, known to his mates as 'Nicker', signed for Hibs in 1946 from Selkirk and had two spells with them.
+Johnstone, known to his mates as 'Nicker', signed for Hibs in 1946 from Selkirk and had two spells with them.
 Having signed for Hibs, Johnstone received rave reviews while playing for the reserves and was given his first chance in the first team in April 1949, when they played a friendly against Nithsdale Wanderers at Sanquhar.
 Hibs' Famous Five forward line were given their collective debut in that game.

 However, at the start of the 1949–50 season in August it was Bobby Combe in possession of the jersey.
 His big chance came in October after Hibs half backs got the blame for losing to Dunfermline in the League Cup semi final at Tynecastle.
 The entire half back line were dropped and Johnstone was given his chance with Combe moved to half back.
 Therefore, the Famous Five made their collective competitive debut on 15 October 1949 against Queen of the South, with Hibs winning 2–0.

 Johnstone picked up Scottish League winners medals in 1951 and 1952.
 He also played in a Scottish League Cup final and ended league runners-up in the seasons bookending the double league win.

 Johnstone was the first of Hibs' famous five to leave Hibs when he transferred in March 1955.

 Manchester City

-He joined Manchester City for the hefty sum of £22,000.
+Johnstone joined Manchester City for the hefty sum of £22,000.

 Johnstone was the only one of the Famous Five to play in England.
 He scored in back-to-back FA Cup Finals for Manchester City, losing in 1955 to Newcastle United and winning in 1956 against Birmingham City.
 Johnstone was the first player to score in consecutive FA Cup Finals at Wembley.
 He played alongside future Hibs manager Dave Ewing in both finals.

-Return to Hibs
+Return to Hibernian

 Johnstone returned to Hibs in 1959 for £6,000.
 Johnstone is remembered most for his first spell with Hibs, yet he inspired them to a couple of incredible wins on his return, even though he had put on a few pounds and was a little less mobile.
 However, the brain had not slowed down any and his prompting enabled the team to score 10 goals at Firhill against Partick Thistle and another 11 at Broomfield against Airdrie.